dotnet-demos/wcf-netnamedpipe-container/README.md

 # Prerequisite

-- Docker environment with Windows containers.
+- Docker environment with Windows containers support.
 Better Docker Desktop.
 - Basic knowledge about containers.

 # Points to note

 - The base WCF container that is provided by MSFT is not enabled with netNamedPipeBinding.
 We need to enable ourselves.
 - While enabling the net.pipe binding, we need to set the IIS bindings at site level and protocols enablement at Web Application level.

+# Design notes
+- The Docker image is not layered to include internal service in base image and frontend WCF service in other container.
+It is advised to have a base container that has only internal service and give to other teams that develop front end services.
+- No side car pattern at container level - It uses service to host helping component.